Topl/Knowledge-Base/docs/About/introducing-thunder.md

 ---
 # Thunder, Built by Apparatus

-Apparatus's primary goal is empowering communities and builders, especially in emerging markets, and unlocking economic innovation through decentralized technology.
+Apparatus' primary goal is empowering communities and builders, especially in emerging markets, and unlocking economic innovation through decentralized technology.
 Specifically, Apparatus has developed Thunder, a Layer 2 Bitcoin protocol fully compatible with both the current Bitcoin core as well as the most widely adopted standards already in the space.

 Our approach is straightforward: to enhance Bitcoin's capabilities and connect developers with key stakeholders to drive economic growth and positive impact.
 Apparatus Thunder is a platform and toolkit that channels Bitcoin's strengths towards tangible change, enabling a broader range of applications and solutions.
 This integration signifies more than a technical leap—it embodies our dedication to building a new digital, inclusive economy.